Mike Childs21 Feb 2022

 Conclusions, pathway and policy recommendations

 The UK government made a bold and necessary commitment in signing the Paris Agreement.
-In doing so, and by asking the Committee on Climate Change to recommend new carbon budgets, it has signalled that the UK will need to cut carbon pollution faster than currently envisaged.
+In doing so, and by asking the Climate Change Committee to recommend new carbon budgets, it has signalled that the UK will need to cut carbon pollution faster than currently envisaged.

 In practice this means that carbon pollution from home heating needs to be fully decarbonised by around 2040.
 Below is our suggested pathway for government action: